 - assess differing pieces of evidence and judge which evidence appears to be stronger

 - find areas where different writers agree and disagree with each other, and come to your own conclusions

 - highlight where a writer has failed to mention something important, or suggest where an improvement could be made

 - identify some reasons why a writer may have come to particular conclusion.

 Before you start taking notes – whether in class or when reading – think about what you have to do with the information you are collecting.
-Always approach your note taking with purpose: Look carefully at your unit guide.
+Always approach your note taking with purpose and start by looking carefully at your unit guide.
 What are the unit learning outcomes?
 What are the key concepts and questions raised in weekly classes and seminars?
 If you are preparing to write an essay, report or other assignment, what are the assessment criteria?
-In all cases, your marker will want to see evidence that you have understood what have read or listened to.
+In all cases, your marker will want to see evidence that you have understood what you have read or listened to.

 A few general tips

 Good note-taking practice is an integral step in the learning and writing process at university.
 Before you look at some of the specific note-taking strategies and templates, consider some of the following general tips.
 It is important to experiment to find out which strategies works for you and it may also differ depending on your purpose and your discipline.